SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   You must always declare a lazy property as a variable (with the ``var`` keyword), because its initial value may not be retrieved until after instance initialization completes.
+   You must always declare a lazy property as a variable (with the ``var`` keyword), because its initial value might not be retrieved until after instance initialization completes.
    Constant properties must always have a value *before* initialization completes, and therefore cannot be declared as lazy.